 Property prices are still relatively lower in some regions of France than they are in the UK and part of the reason for this is linked to how the French banks calculate how much can be borrowed.
 This calculation will also be used if you intend to rent, take out HP on a car or any other financial transaction that involves credit in France.

 French lenders will estimate that 33% of total income (joint income if there is more than one buyer) should be available for all financial outgoings.
 If a gross monthly income is £3000, then £1000 is available to repay all financial commitments, and that includes all UK rent, mortgages, loan repayments, maintenance agreements and the future French loan repayment.
-The number of dependents and some other factors will also be taken into account when analyzing an application.
+The number of dependents and some other factors will also be taken into account when analysing an application.

 Many banks have different lending criteria for the amount of loan to value that they will lend depending on the nationality of the applicants.
-Citizens of the EU, USA, Canada, Japan, HK.
+Citizens of the UK, EU, USA, Canada, Japan, HK.
 Singapore NZ and Australia should qualify for the maximum amounts.
 Other countries may have a loan restriction of 60%.

 The maximum age that the banks will lend to is age 80 provided that life insurance cover is put in place to the end of the loan term.
 French banks prefer their own insurance companies for arranging life cover but it can be possible to use UK insurance with a few lenders.
 If you have had medical problems in the past or are borrowing a large amount of money then you may be asked to do extra medical tests.
 If there are 2 borrowers then the application will be based on the oldest applicant.